gradle/gradle/subprojects/docs/src/docs/release/notes.md

 IDE integration continues to be a focus.
 Can now cancel a build through the tooling API, which is the API used by the IDE integrations.

-20 community contributions is a world record for any Gradle release.
+20 community contributions is a record for any Gradle release.

 ## New and noteworthy